norbert-swieconek/Slider-JS/README.md

 Arrows - when you click arrow then slider comes to the next or previous slide. <br>
 Dots - when you click dot then slider comes to the first, second, third or fourth slide.<br><br>

-This project helped me to understand diffirent between setInterval and setTimeout, how to use forEach and how index works in js.
+This project helped me to understand difference between setInterval and setTimeout, how to use forEach and how index works in js.